Sasino97/gta-cnr-wiki/criminal/fight-or-flight.md

 Bribing the police is not available if you are a Most Wanted Suspect.

 ## Committing Suicide
-Finally, as a last restore, you can kill your character intentionally to avoid falling in the hands of the police.
+Finally, as a last resort, you can kill your character intentionally to avoid falling in the hands of the police.
 This is only a choice when the police are not accompanied by paramedics, because paramedics can simply prevent you from respawning, revive you, and hand you over to the police officers in handcuffs.

 Usually *drug dealers* will choose this option, and they will do it by intentionally taking an overdose amount of their product.
 If you are unlucky, the police officer could be equipped with *Naloxone*, which is an antidote to drug overdoses, and they will be able to stop your suicide, apprehend you and confiscate your drugs.